-To diagnose this condition, a doctor may order a combination of blood cultures and imaging tests.
+Your doctor may order a combination of blood cultures and imaging tests to diagnose the condition.
 The following tests may be used:

-- computed tomography (CT) scan—to locate the abscess
+- a CT scan to locate the abscess

-- CT with intravenous contrast—to pinpoint and measure the abscess (very useful when planning a surgery)
+- a CT scan with intravenous contrast, or injected dye, to find and measure the abscess

-- blood tests—elevated white blood count and high neutrophil level indicate infection
+- blood tests to look for signs of an infection, such as an increased white blood count and high neutrophil level

-- blood cultures for bacteria—to identify the bacteria so your doctor knows what antibiotic to prescribe
+- blood cultures for bacteria to identify the bacteria and determine which antibiotic you need

-- abdominal ultrasound—to visualize an abscess in the right upper quadrant
+- an abdominal ultrasound to check for an abscess in the right upper quadrant

 A pyogenic liver abscess may appear as a mass on the liver when viewed with CT scans.

 Some people can be successfully treated for PLA with antibiotics alone.
-Most, however, will require drainage of the abscess.
+Most, however, need drainage of the abscess.
 This involves inserting a needle or tube into the abscess and removing the pus.
-Your doctor may perform a liver biopsy at the same time to determine the overall health of your liver.
-This procedure is performed with the aid of a CT scan.
+Your doctor may also perform a liver biopsy at the same time by taking a sample of your liver.
+This helps your doctor determine the overall health of your liver, and it’s performed with the aid of a CT scan.

-The main complication of PLA is sepsis, a body-wide bacterial infection that causes inflammation and a dangerous drop in blood pressure.
-If not treated promptly with antibiotics, sepsis can be fatal.
+The main complication of PLA is sepsis, which is a body-wide bacterial infection that causes inflammation and a dangerous drop in blood pressure.
+If it’s not treated promptly with antibiotics, sepsis can be fatal.

-PLA drainage and surgery have a risk of spreading bacteria throughout the body.
-This may result in widespread infection or the formation of abscesses in other organs.
+PLA drainage and surgery have a risk of spreading bacteria throughout your body.
+This may cause widespread infection or the formation of abscesses in other organs.

 Bacteria released and spread throughout the body can cause:

-- septic pulmonary embolism (a bacteria stimulated clot in one or more arteries in the lungs)
+- septic pulmonary embolism when a bacteria stimulates a clot in one or more arteries in the lungs

-- endophthalmitis (infection in the inner part of the eye which may lead to vision loss)
+- endophthalmitis, which is an infection in the inner part of the eye that may lead to vision loss

-PLA is a potentially life-threatening condition.
-Patients with symptoms should seek medical help immediately to avoid dangerous health complications.
+PLA can be life-threatening.
+You should seek medical help immediately if you have the symptoms of PLA to avoid serious health complications.
 Prompt diagnosis and surgical treatment are important for a positive outlook.